azdavis/azdavis.net/posts/en/define-pl-01.md

   {}
   {\overline{n} \ \mathsf{val}}
 $$

+An inference rule looks like a big fraction, with the premises on top and the single conclusion on the bottom.
+There are no premises for this rule, so the top is empty.

 We can also define that the boolean literals $\mathtt{true}$ and
 $\mathtt{false}$ are values with two more rules.